-- The Center for Disease Control (CDC) estimates that because of foodborne illness 76 million people fall ill, 325,000 are hospitalized and 5,000 Americans die annually.
+- The CDC estimates that each year 48 million people get sick from a foodborne illness, 128,000 are hospitalized, and 3,000 die.
 Because of these alarming statistics, many states require certification of food managers which may include a food safety exam.

 Revenue from Food Trucks Trending Up

 - The food truck trend continues to accelerate as entrepreneurs use them to enter the restaurant industry and sometimes spin off brick-and-mortar operations.

 - In 2015, the value of the U.S. food truck industry was $856.7 million – and is forecast to increase